On Using Hamiltonian Monte Carlo Sampling for Reinforcement Learning Problems in High-dimension: Sampling Complexity

-This concludes the proof of Lemma \ref{lem:time Sum}. \end{proof} Now we proceed to prove the main theorem for sampling complexity as follows. \begin{theorem}{\bf{(Sampling complexity of Hamiltonian $Q$-Learning)}} Let $\mathcal{D}_s$, $\mathcal{D}_a$ be the dimension of state space and action space, respectively.
+\begin{theorem} Let $\mathcal{D}_s,\mathcal{D}_a$ be the dimension of state space and action space respectively.
 Consider the Hamiltonian $Q$-Learning algorithm presented in Algorithm \ref{alg:HMCQAlg}.
-Then, under a suitable matrix completion method, the $Q$ function convergea to the family of $\epsilon$-optimal $Q$ functions with $\widetilde{O}\left(\epsilon^{-(\mathcal{D}_s+\mathcal{D}_a+2)}\right)$ number of samples. \end{theorem}
+Under a suitable matrix completion method sampling complexity of the algorithm, $Q$ function converge to the family of $\epsilon$-optimal $Q$ functions with $\widetilde{O}\left(\epsilon^{-(\mathcal{D}_s+\mathcal{D}_a+2)}\right)$ number of samples. \end{theorem} \begin{proofoftheorem} \normalfont Note that sample complexity of Hamiltonian $Q$-Learning can be given as